 5. Why study hospitality business and not just business?

 By choosing to study hospitality business at EHL, a student grows both academically AND professionally at the same time.
-The program pays close attention to the importance of practical hands on experience, not just academic theory.
+The program pays close attention to the importance of practical hands-on experience, not just academic theory.
 Here, studying is translated into real life action.
 On one hand, there are industry-related Student Business Projects which require thorough fieldwork research and analysis in the final year; on the other hand, there’s the emphasis on highly sought-after soft skills like communication, empathy, negotiation, problem-solving and agile thinking.

 For those who envisage a career in a people-centric business sector, learning the art of human interaction is a must.
 Knowing how to create an exceptional and memorable guest experience is what forms the backbone of the EHL spirit and sets us aside from our competitors.
 It’s the can-do attitude that is imparted to all students upon arrival, it’s going that extra mile which becomes second nature to securing service and management excellence.
 Industry acumen as well as highly developed soft skills is the formidable mix that comes from studying hospitality business.

-The BOSC program not only teaches key insights into how to run a business - but it also focuses on all parts of a business, e.g., revenue management, design concepts, HR, branding and marketing.
+The Bachelor program not only teaches key insights into how to run a business - but it also focuses on all parts of a business, e.g., revenue management, design concepts, HR, branding and marketing.
 The bachelor course is especially structured to help students grow academically and professionally via very practical industry-related case studies, networking relations, a variety of industry-led masterclasses and presentations by the experts.

 In their final year, students have six weeks dedicated to studying elective courses.
 They can choose 3 out of 20 short course study options, mostly based on industry-specific niches ranging from business ethics to decision making techniques.
 These courses often help learners fine-tune their future professional direction.
 Not all EHL graduates go into the F&B/hospitality industry, many branch off into totally different sectors like finance, marketing, healthcare, wine investment, events management, innovation start-ups and luxury - to name but a few.